 The Accelerator forced rescan option provides a safety net by establishing a new baseline for the next Accelerator backup.
 When you include this option, which is found on the policy's Schedules tab, all the data on the filer is backed up.
 This backup is similar to the first full backup with Accelerator; it provides a new baseline for the backups that follow.
 If you set up a weekly full backup schedule with the Use Accelerator option, you can supplement the policy with another schedule that enables Accelerator forced rescan.
 You can set the schedule to run every 6 months or whenever it is appropriate for your environment.
 With NetApp filers, expect backups with Accelerator forced rescan to run slightly longer than accelerated full backups.
-With Isilon filers, backups with Accelerator forced rescan may run as longer as a first full backup with Accelerator.
+With Isilon filers, backups with Accelerator.
 More information about these options is available: